 It is neither relevant nor beneficial to try and present why other different people might also like them, if it confuses how Pete sees them.
 Brand choices are not a zero sum game – everyone can get what they want without detriment to another consumer.
 People are diverse and choose for different reasons, and psychology tells us ramming every feature into a message will confuse otherwise willing buyers.

-This means that using psychology in marketing is nothing more than the obvious next step to gain advantage over than the competition – i.e. you are using data to be better at what ad-men and creatives have been doing forever.
+This means that using psychology in marketing is nothing more than the obvious next step to gain advantage over than the competition, that is, you are using data to be better at what ad-men and creatives have been doing forever.

 Is Consumer Psychology truthful?